 Rough Winds / do shake / the dar/ling buds/ of May,

 And sum/mer’s lease /hath all/ too short /a date.Sonnet 18

-These lines from Shakespeare’s Sonnet 18 is written in Iambic pentameter, a type of meter in poetry, containing five feet (you can see the above line is divided into five parts which become five feet), where each foot composed of an unstressed and a stressed syllable making it iambic in nature.
+These lines from Shakespeare’s Sonnet 18 are written in Iambic pentameter, a type of meter in poetry, containing five feet (you can see the above line is divided into five parts which become five feet), where each foot is composed of an unstressed and a stressed syllable making it iambic in nature.

 Example #2 – ”Alexander’s Feast” by John Dryden

 With rav/ished ears

 And seems / to shake / the spheres.